Myles Jack: 2019

 On August 31, 2019, Jack signed a four-year, $57 million contract extension with $33 million guaranteed.
 During Week 1 against the Kansas City Chiefs, Jack was disqualified for throwing a punch at Demarcus Robinson.
 He was placed on injured reserve on December 5, 2019, with a knee injury.
 He finished the season with 66 tackles, four passes defensed, 0.5 sacks, and an interception through 11 games and 11 starts.

 2020

 In Week 1 against the Colts, Jack recorded 11 tackles and his first sack of the season on Philip Rivers during the 27–20 win.
 He finished the 2020 season with one sack, 118 total tackles, one interception, five passes defended, and one forced fumble.

 2021

 In the 2021 season, Jack appeared in and started 15 games.
 He finished with 108 total tackles.
 On March 15, 2022, Jack was released by the Jaguars.
 He was the last of the Sacksonville Defense left on the Jacksonville Jaguars.

 Pittsburgh Steelers (first stint)

 On March 17, 2022, Jack signed a two-year contract with the Steelers.
 In the 2022 season, Jack appeared in 15 games and started in 13.
 He finished with 104 total tackles and three passes defended.

-Jack was released by the Steelers on March 16, 2023.
+On March 16, 2023, Jack was released by the Steelers.

+He revealed in a later interview that he considered going to trade school in order to pursue a career as an electrician or a plumber during the 2023 offseason.